DonSchenck/vac-seen-generator/README.md

 1. Binds their managed Kafka cluster to the app.
 1. Enjoys the magic.

+## The result
+The result of this tutorial is a Kafka topic loaded with vaccination events.
+A follow-on tutorial will, in turn, use that data.

 ## About that CountryCode
 Why is CountryCode hard-coded?